-Successful trade marks, patents, designs, and copyrights are valuable assets that can be traded at any time.
-They can be sold (transferred) or permission for use can be given to others (e.g., for a licensing fee or for free).
+Successful trade marks, patents, designs, and copyright are valuable assets that can be traded at any time.
+They can be sold (transferred) or permission for use can be given to others (e.g. for a licensing fee or for free).

 We advise you to have licensing agreements, and, above all, rights transfers, entered into the register.
 This is particularly beneficial in case of a conflict because anyone of good faith may assume that the register is correct.

 Licensing agreements must be carefully negotiated and fixed.
-An attorney specializing in licensing contracts can help you.
+An attorney specialising in licensing contracts can help you.

 - Transferring and licensing trade mark rights.
 The page also has a link to the form you need to submit.